stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

 }
 ```

-The swapchain, render pass and frame buffers are instantiated similarly.
+The swapchain, render pass and frame buffers are refactored similarly.

 ### Cleanup